pizzyander/EMAIL-SPAM-HAM-CLASSIFICATION/README.md

 I began my python language learning sessions in june 2023, i was busy learning different parts of python only to end up forgetting because i was not applying the knowledge and this project is a remedy to that Challenge.
 I watched a couple of youtube videos and did some research on Chatgpt.
 This is my first Machine learning Project and I just came to the realization that i can do a lot with the knowledge that i've been accumulating. let's get to it.

 ### TECHNICAL ASPECT
+This project is divided into two part:

+Training a deep learning model using Keras.
+(Not covered in this repo.
+I'll update the link here once I make it public.)
+Building and hosting a Flask web app on Heroku.
+A user can choose image from a device or capture it using a pre-built camera.
+Used Amazon S3 Bucket to store the uploaded image and classification.
+Used CSRF Token to protect against CSRF attacks.
+Used Sentry to catch the exception on the back-end.
+After uploading the image, the classifications are displayed on a Bar Chart.

 ### INSTALLATION
-The Code is written in Python 3.7.
-If you don't have Python installed you can find it here.
+The Code is written in Python 3.11.9.
+If you don't have Python installed you can find it [here](https://www.python.org/downloads/release/python-3119/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository:
+To install the required packages and libraries, run this command in your shell:
+'''
+pip install scikit-learn
+pip install pandas
+pip install numpy
+pip install flask
-'pip install
+pip install pickle
+'''
 ### RUN
 ###DEPLOYMENT ON HEROKU
 ### PROJECT DIRECTORY TREE